BowinYem/Game/Game/Overview.md

 TODO:

+- Create a vector class so that we can take advatage of operator functions (therefore reducing the number of codel lines)

 - Reimplement the x,y of an entity to actaully be the center - or maybe even give an option to specify a center

 - For anything related to coordinates, convert from integral to floating type?